-While the American public slowly started to include athleticism in its definition of the ideal woman's body, women bodybuilders like Stockton also had to navigate the expectations of women's appropriate behavior in post-war American society.
+While the American public slowly incorporated athleticism in its definition of the ideal woman's body, women bodybuilders like Stockton also had to navigate the expectations of women's appropriate behavior in post-war American society.
 As historian Elaine Tyler May explains in her book Homeward Bound, as tensions with the Soviet Union increased following the end of World War II, the United States found itself engaged in the Cold War with the superpower, each attempting to spread its influence and ideology across the world.
-To fight this ideological war, American leaders promoted the idea that capitalism allowed people to live the American lifestyle, or the "American Dream," in the propaganda of this period.
-The archetype of the American Dream was the white, middle-class nuclear family with a home in the suburbs.31
+To fight this ideological war, American leaders promoted the idea that capitalism allowed people to live the